The Macra Terror: Plot

-The Doctor, Ben, Polly and Jamie reach an unnamed planet in Earth's colonial future, concerned about seeing a claw from observing the TARDIS's time scanner.
+The Doctor, Ben, Polly and Jamie reach a planet in Earth's colonial future, concerned about seeing a claw from observing the TARDIS's time scanner.
 Upon landing, they subdue a half-crazed colonist named Medok, who is promptly arrested by Security Chief Ola.
 The travellers are escorted by Ola to a colony which refines a poison gas they are mining for unknown reasons.
-The Doctor is troubled by the colony's forced festivities, remaining unconvinced by the promises of the Colony's Pilot and the well wishes of the mysterious Controller who appears on a monitor as a still image to welcome the colony's guests.
-After Medok is paraded before the colonists as an example, he escapes from his cell when the Doctor visits him to learn about the creatures that he sees infesting the colony at night.
-The Doctor avoids being arrested and sentenced to labour in the mine by pointing out that he and his friends had captured Medok in the first place.
-Then he slips away to find Medok, and learns more of the colony's infestation by giant insects, including the fact that those who see the creatures are hospitalised and reconditioned.
-The night curfew begins and the other time-travellers retire to their rest quarters.
-The Doctor and Medok use the opportunity to investigate, and find the giant crab-like Macra roaming the colony.
+The Doctor is troubled by the colony's forced festivities, remaining unconvinced by the promises of the colony's Pilot and the mysterious Controller who appears on a monitor as a still image.
+Medok escapes from his cell when the Doctor visits him to learn about the creatures that he sees at night.
+The Doctor reencounters Medok; they find the giant crab-like Macra roaming the colony during the curfew.

-The pair are soon captured and brought before the Pilot, but the Doctor is released when Medok claims the Doctor was convincing him to turn himself in.
-Later, the Pilot is told by the Controller to hypnotize their guests so that they can work in the mines.
-Jamie resists but Ben succumbs to the brainwashing, the Doctor arrested alongside Jamie when he disables the hypnosis equipment after snapping Polly out of her trance.
-Polly ends up encountering the Macra while running from Ben, with Ben momentarily freed from his conditioning long enough to save her and bring her to the Pilot's office where the Doctor and Jamie are.
-The Pilot is forced to request the Controller reveal his true face at the Doctor's insistence after being revealed to be hypnotised himself, with the group seeing an aged and terrified old man killed by the Macra: the Controller's true identity.
+The pair are captured and brought before the Pilot, but the Doctor is released.
+The Controller orders the Pilot to hypnotize their guests; Jamie and Polly are saved but Ben succumbs to the brainwashing while the Doctor is arrested alongside Jamie when he disables the hypnosis equipment.
+Polly ends up encountering the Macra while running from Ben, with a momentarily freed Ben saving her and bringing her to the Pilot's office where the Doctor and Jamie are.
+The Controller is forced to reveal his true face by the Doctor, with the group seeing a hostage killed by the Macra: the true Controller.